 • secondary - develops against the background of other diseases.

-• leukemia - malignant bone marrow damage;
+• leukemia - malignant bone marrow lesion;

 • cirrhosis of the liver;